paultopia/gobbledygook/content/pages/syllabus.md

 **[Problem set 1]({filename}../psets/pset1-2020.md) due Friday, February 7, at 5pm Central time.****

-See last year's [Problem set 1]({filename}../psets/pset1.md), which you can do for practice if you'd like.
+See last year's [Problem set 1]({filename}../psets/2019/pset1.md), which you can do for practice if you'd like.
+After doing that practice, you can check out [my answers to it]({filename}../psets/2019/pset1_answers.ipynb).

 No week 3 practice homework because the problem set is due.